mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 their shielding.
 The Effect of the check determines the clarity of the telepath's perceptions.

-Te l e p a t h y, P s i o n i c S t r e n g t h , 1 0 – 6 0 s e c o n d s , A v e r a g e ( + 0 ).
+Te l e p a t h y, P s i o n i c S t r e n g t h , 1 0 – 6 0 s e c o n d s , A v e r a ge ( + 0 ).
 Costs 2+Range.

 SEND THOUGHTS

 Complementary to the ability to read surface thoughts is the ability to send thoughts to others.
 Such individuals need not themselves be telepathic to receive such thoughts.
 Telepathic individuals are normally open to such transmissions, but may close their shields against them if they become bothersome or threatening.

-Te l e p a t h y, P s i o n i c S t r e n g t h , 1 0 – 6 0 s e c o n d s , D i f fi c u l t ( – 2 ).
+Te l e p a t h y, P s i o n i c S t r e n g t h , 1 0 – 6 0 s e c o n d s , D i f fi c u lt ( – 2 ).
 Costs 2+Range.

 PSIONIC RANGE TABLE

 RangeRange Distance to TargetDistance to Target